Getty Images

 As organizations aim to digitize operations -- including content management -- they should know their options.

-Microsoft's enterprise content management system, SharePoint, serves as a central repository for digital assets that users can interact with through a web interface.
-Additionally, Microsoft sells SharePoint in different versions.
-As SharePoint 2016 approaches its end of life, content management professionals may consider SharePoint 2019 or SharePoint Online.
+Microsoft's enterprise content management (ECM) system, SharePoint, serves as a central repository for digital assets that users can interact with through a web interface.
+Additionally, Microsoft offers SharePoint in different versions.
+As SharePoint 2019 approaches its end of life, content management professionals should consider moving to SharePoint Online.

-SharePoint 2019 is an on-premises software, whereas SharePoint Online is a cloud service available in Microsoft 365 subscriptions.
-The two platforms differ in key areas, including system requirements, security and payment models.
-Content management professionals should know the difference between these SharePoint versions before they make a purchase.
+SharePoint operates on premises, whereas SharePoint Online is a cloud-based service available in Microsoft 365 subscriptions.
+The two platforms differ in key areas, including system requirements, AI capabilities, security and payment models.
+Content management professionals should know the difference between these SharePoint versions before they make a change.

 What is SharePoint?

-SharePoint is an enterprise content management and business process automation system that Microsoft launched in 2001.
+SharePoint is an ECM and business process automation system that Microsoft launched in 2001.
 It can store various content types, such as documents, lists, images and videos.
-It lets users collaborate on, search for and share content with each other.
-Also, it can use InfoPath or HTML forms to collect information from end users.
+It lets users collaborate on, search for and share content, and they can use Microsoft Forms to collect information from end users.

-Originally, Microsoft only offered SharePoint as on-premises software.
+Originally, Microsoft only offered SharePoint on premises.
 However, in 2013, Microsoft released the cloud version: SharePoint Online for Microsoft 365.
 As SharePoint evolved, Microsoft replaced some of its core components with dedicated online services.
 For instance, Microsoft Power Apps replaced InfoPath, Power BI replaced PerformancePoint and Microsoft Power Automate replaced SharePoint Workflows.

 As an on-premises system, SharePoint 2019 differs from SharePoint Online in many ways.
 Organizations should understand these differences to determine which SharePoint version best meets their needs.